Grasscycle: Leave the clippings for a healthy, easy-care lawn

 Natural Lawn Care (pdf) gives how-to details for complete healthy lawn care.

-Ecologically Sound Lawn Care for the Pacific Northwest (pdf) 90-page manual has more information on planting new lawns, mowing, fertilizing, and maintenance for professionals and homeowners.
+Ecologically Sound Lawn Care for the Pacific Northwest (pdf) 90-page manual, or the 8-page summary Sustainable Lawn Care for NW Professionals (pdf) have more information on planting new lawns, mowing, fertilizing, and maintenance for professionals and homeowners.

 Contact the experts at the Garden Hotline at (206) 633-0224 (language interpretation available) or email firstname.lastname@example.org to learn about stores that sell mulching mowers, or for any lawn and garden question.